Skip to main content

 Tried: Mount the image directly with sudo mount -o loop disk.img /mnt/disk without finding the partition offset first.

-A raw disk image containing a partition table is not itself a mountable filesystem - it starts with the MBR or GPT header, not ext4 superblock bytes.
-Linux will report 'wrong fs type, bad option, bad superblock' because it reads offset 0, which is partition metadata.
-You must use mmls to find the start sector and pass the correct byte offset via the offset= mount option.
+A raw image with a partition table is not a mountable filesystem: it opens with an MBR or GPT header, not an ext4 superblock.
+Linux reads offset 0, finds partition metadata, and reports a bad superblock.
+Get the start sector from mmls and pass the byte offset to mount.

 Tried: Use fdisk -l disk.img instead of mmls to read the partition table.

-fdisk -l works and shows the same start sector, but it reports sectors without clearly showing the unit size (usually 512 bytes). mmls from The Sleuth Kit is more explicit and is standard in forensic workflows, making the offset calculation less error-prone.
-Either tool gives the right start sector, but mmls output is easier to parse for the mount command.
+fdisk shows the same start sector, but reports it without making the unit size obvious. mmls is explicit and standard in forensic work, which makes the offset arithmetic less error-prone.
+Either gives the right number; one is easier to read.

 Learn more